-It makes a lot of sense to combine a dip and chin up station in your home gym.
-Unless you’ve got room to spare, a combined pull up and dip can take up the same foot print in less floor space.
-In this guide we’re digging into some of the best dip and chin up stations for home use in 2021.
+It makes a lot of sense to combine a pull up and dip station in your home gym.
+Unless you’ve got room to spare, a power tower dip station can take up the same foot print in less floor space.
+In this guide we’re digging into some of the best pull up stations in the UK for home use in 2022.

-What we look for when reviewing power towers
+What we look for when we write pull up station reviews

 What separates a ‘good’ and ‘bad’ multi-function station?